realworldocaml/book/book/variables-and-functions/README.md

 as an argument, and then applies that function to the string `"Hello World"`.
 The invocation of `List.map` applies `(fun g -> g "Hello World")` to the elements of `transforms`, which are themselves functions.
-The returned list containing the results of these function applications.
+The returned list contains the results of these function applications.

 The key thing to understand is that functions are ordinary values in